lluxury/pulumi-tencentcloud/README.md

 ### Add dependencies

 In order to properly build the sdks, the following tools are expected:
-- `pulumictl` (See the project's README for installation instructions: https://github.com/pulumi/pulumictl)
+- tf2pulumi (See the project's README for installation instructions: https://github.com/pulumi/tf2pulumi)
+- pandoc (`brew install pandoc`)

 In the root of the repository, run:

+- `go get github.com/pulumi/scripts/gomod-doccopy` (Note: do not set `GO111MODULE=on` here)
+- `GO111MODULE=on go get github.com/pulumi/pulumi-terraform@master`
-- `(cd provider && go get github.com/terraform-providers/terraform-provider-foo)`  (where `foo` is the name of the provider - note the parenthesis to run this in a subshell)
+- `GO111MODULE=on go get github.com/terraform-providers/terraform-provider-tencentcloud` (where `tencentcloud` is the name of the provider)
-- `(cd provider && go mod download)`
+- `GO111MODULE=on go mod vendor`
+- `make ensure`

 ### Build the provider:

-- Edit `provider/resources.go` to map each resource, and specify provider information
+- Edit `resources.go` to map each resource, and specify provider information
+- Enumerate any examples in `examples/examples_test.go`
-- `make build_sdks`
+- `make`

 ## Installing